 People – whether motorists, business leaders or lawmakers – are simply not very proactive.
 By that we mean humans have a tendency to keep doing what they’ve been doing, maintaining the status quo rather than breaking the flow and creating a better future.
 In the mattress example, it means driving around the obstruction rather than removing it, allowing the problem to continue indefinitely.

 As researchers of organization behavior and leadership, we have long studied the nature of proactive behavior and how it helps people perform better at their jobs.
 Failing to behave proactively can be consequential as well, often negatively.
-For an apt illustration, look no further than the three-day federal shutdown that resulted from Congress’ failure to pass a budget.

 What it really means to be proactive